Croats of Hungary

 The Hungarian Croats (Croatian: Hrvati u Mađarskoj; Magyarországi horvátok) are an ethnic minority in Hungary.
 According to the 2011 census, there were 26,774 Croats in Hungary or 0.3% of population.

 Croats of Hungary belong to several ethnographic subgroups.
-The following groups called themselves through history as Croats: Burgenland Croats, Podravina Croats, Pomurje Croats.
-These Croats live along the Croatian-Hungarian border and along the Austrian-Hungarian border.
-There are also Bunjevci and Šokci.
+The following groups called themselves through history as Croats: Bunjevci (Danubian Croats), Burgenland Croats, Podravina Croats, Pomurje Croats, and Šokci.
+These Croats live along the Croatian-Hungarian border, along the Austrian-Hungarian border, and Serbian-Hungarian border.